Want to understand more about compost toilets?

 In this section, we’ll attempt to explain the basics of how the Separett and Air Head compost toilets work, help you understand the differences between the models, so you can choose the right one for you, and go on to explain their day to day maintenance.
 Please explore the other sections in the Help menu for more information, and if anything is not clear, do get in contact!

-Remember that a compost toilet is a part of a whole system - the other key part being a compost bin.
+Remember that a compost toilet is a part of a whole system – the other key part being a compost bin or place where the composting takes place.
 The toilet is essentially the collection system for the raw ingredients that will be completely broken down and made safe by the composting process.
-Keeping the collection and composting separate means that the compost toilet can be simplified - and simple is good!
-Nothing mechanical to break, no enormous energy bills and a nice compact toilet that doesn't take up much space!
+Keeping the collection and composting separate means that the compost toilet can be simplified – and simple is good!
+Nothing mechanical to break, no big energy bills and a nice compact toilet that doesn’t take up much space!

 Unlike Separett and Air Head, other brands of compost toilets that try to do the composting and/or drying within the toilet are a) typically much more expensive, b) more liable to break down due to the complex nature of the agitating and heating, c) more expensive to run and maintain and d) physically much larger due to all the extra components.